sQu4rks/intro_to_programmability/setup/Readme.md

-# Setup for Computer for Programmability
+# Setup your Computer for Programmability

 This series so far has used the online editor at [repl.it](https://repl.it/languages/python3).
 While this is convenient we might want to have our own local development environment that we can use for our projects.